2-Month-Old Baby

 The average weight of a 2-month-old baby is between 5 and 11.5 pounds for girls and between 5 and 12 pounds for boys.
 Length (aka height) averages are between 18 and 22 inches for girls and between 19 and 22.5 inches for boys, according to the World Health Organization.

 It’s normal to wonder how much a 2-month-old should weigh and measure—but always remember that healthy babies vary in size, and don’t get too caught up with comparing your child’s weight to the “average.”
 Instead, it’s about growth—your 2-month-old should follow a steady upswing on the growth chart at the pediatrician’s office.
-If they are, then they’re right on track.
+If that’s happening, then they’re right on track.

 - Baby’s eyes are moving more and can focus better on objects.
 In fact, your 2-month-old baby can probably track a moving object, following it with their gaze.